 Praia do Beliche is a magnificent bay of soft golden sand, with huge towering cliffs behind and lies between Sagres point and Cape St Vincent.
-Praia do Beliche is unspoiled and calm, even when the winds get up.
+Praia do Beliche is unspoilt and calm, even when the winds get up.

 You won’t find any amenities on Praia de Beliche; therefore pack a picnic to take with you or go for lunch at one of restaurants on the road above the beach or in the town.
 Disabled access is not really possible unfortunately, as the only way to get on to the beach is down a long set of steps down from the car park.

-Often proclaimed to be the most popular beach along the west coast, it is certainly the surfers’ favorite and home to several surf championships.
+Often proclaimed to be the most popular beach along the west coast, it is certainly the surfers’ favourite and home to several surf championships.
 Praia do Amado is one of the best places to surf in the Algarve, because the offshore wind makes really good waves, especially pipe waves.
 With a beautiful backdrop of red cliffs and rolling green hills, the beach itself is big and perfect for sunbathing and it is one of the best places to watch the sunset.

 There’s a restaurant and a snack bar, parking at the top of the cliffs, but in summer you may struggle to get close because there are always a lot of camper vans, belonging to the committed surf following.
 For people with limited mobility access is possible as long you go down to the bottom by car where it is a gentle slope onto the beach.
 The beach is supervised during the season.